 📅 A reminder of the upcoming deadline: Clearly explain what deadline is approaching and how you can help them.
 If your reader can extend a subscription themselves or pay an invoice online, make sure you add in a link so they can take action immediately

 ☎️ A call to action (CTA): If you think that your reader may need more information or you want to touch base with them to talk more about their contract, ask for a catch-up

 It’s important not to overload your reader with information.
 Your reminder email should have a clear message about what you want them to do and how they can do it.

 Pro-tip: Creating a reminder email that actually gets replies is like finding gold.
 You should turn your winning email into a template so your whole team can use it to boost their replies.
-Using a tool like Front, you can create templates and message templates to save time when you reach out to customers to get a response.
+Using a tool like Front, you can create message templates to save time when you reach out to customers to get a response.
 All you have to do is draft a template, save it, and your team can use it whenever they need:

 Oh, and make sure you hit send at the perfect time

 There is a little bit of science that comes along with getting email replies.

 It may be a surprise that if you hit send at the right time, you have a better chance of getting a response.
 A study by Beamery found you can get a 45% response rate for emails if you send them early in the morning or in the evening.